“Can I do SEO myself?”

-My friend Kal, a SaaS startup founder, really wants to boost his marketing efforts using SEO after learning a bit about it online.
-He’s read almost every blog on DIY SEO for startups and has done a bit of research on what makes search engine optimization help a website stand out.
+I was speaking with my friend Kal, a SaaS startup founder, who was interesting in boosting his marketing efforts using search engine optimization after reading about it online.
+He read several blogs on DIY SEO for startups, doing a good bit of research on do-it-yourself SEO to help his website gain valuable organic traffic.
 However, Kal is way too busy: he doesn’t want to try every component out there — he just needs the best SEO software for his situation.

-Above all, he wants to gain enough traction with his do it yourself SEO efforts to make a real impact on his traffic and, by extension, his business.
+Above all, he’s looking to gain enough traction with DIY SEO marketing to make a real impact on traffic, and by extension, his business.

-I’m sure you don’t need a study to tell you how busy you are.
-From setting up logistics and operations to crafting key messaging to attract your target audience, as a startup owner, you have to be everything at once, and that includes being in charge of SEO for your startup.
+If you’re a startup founder, you don’t need a study to tell you how busy you are.
+You already know.
+From setting up logistics and operations to hiring and crafting key messaging to attract your target audience – as a startup owner, you have to be everything at once.
+And yes, for a lot of founders, that’s going to include being in charge of SEO for your startup.

-It’s true: good SEO takes plenty of time and effort, but that doesn’t mean you can’t do it yourself.
+I won’t lie to you.
+Smart, successful SEO strategies take time and effort, but that doesn’t mean you can’t do it yourself.

 In fact, do it yourself SEO for startups is on the rise, with many informative blogs and sources on how to improve your ranking through carefully researched methods.
-These best practices allow startup owners like yourself the ability to take charge and really “do it yourself.”
+You can learn how to do SEO yourself if you know where to look and are willing to do the work.
+By learning and implementing best practices, startup owners have the ability to take charge and successfully “do it yourself”.
 SEO doesn’t have to be complicated or strenuous; it can just be another path to getting your business seen by the people who matter the most.

 However, just like Kal, your time is limited.
 Limited might not even be the right word: you’re swamped with new opportunities, emails, the latest growth hacks, and more that you can’t even fathom the idea of adding one more thing to your list.
 Do it yourself SEO?
 If you’re anything like most busy startup owners, you barely have time to do any research, let alone carry it out.